 The Dominican Republic is located on the island of Hispanola and shares a border with Haiti.
 Pontezuela is a community of 5,000 people in the area of Santiago de los Caballeros.
 The community is made up of both Dominicans and Haitians.
 Many Haitians are undocumented and searching for better opportunities to live and work.
 There are areas of tension and unrest throughout the Dominican Republic between Haitians and Dominicans, and Pontezuela is no different.
 This community has 60% unemployment with many women and children at risk.

 The church and community saw a need for a safe place where people could gather.
 An amazing resource that the community can now utilize is the Jubileo Community Center.
 One Collective donors generously partnered with the church and community to make the dream of this community center a reality.
 Job training and education are at the heart of the Jubileo Community Center to improve lives.
+Through the church, young adults in the community are also being mentored and discipled to become future leaders and change-makers in Pontezuela.

 We have also partnered with a local medical school.
 Doctors from the Department of Community Medicine were invited to see the community and learn about its strengths and weaknesses regarding healthcare.
 These doctors and community leaders commissioned health interview surveys administered by local medical students.
 The process took six weeks and the results have been presented to the church and community.
 We are excited to work with the community and church to improve healthcare in Pontezuela.